tusharpatilcoder/demoRepo/README.md

 # demoRepo
-This is demo purpose onlt
+This is demo purpose only

+ test test